Interstate 73 in Virginia: History

 On May 24, 2016, Ronald "Skip" Ressel Jr., president of the I-73 committee serving the Martinsville area, announced that he would not pursue building I-73 through his part of the state; a proposed corridor would follow the same general route, however, and be maintained by the Commonwealth of Virginia.
+This corridor, however, also faces local opposition.
+There have been no further public updates on I-73 and much of its funding has been used for other projects.

+In a July 2024 presentation to the Commonwealth Transportation Board, which has ultimate authority over all transportation projects in the state, VDOT recommended the board rescind its original 2001 approval of I-73's routing.
+VDOT stated that the project's earmarked federal funding has been repurposed, and additional funding had not materialized and was unlikely to be found.
+At the September 2024 meeting, the project was suspended.

 Exit list

-The exit list is following the VDOT preferred corridor and is subject to change.
+The exit list was the VDOT preferred corridor.